Skip to main content

 • Dates

-The Maryland Statewide Prevention and Reduction Collaborative (SPARC) is a quality improvement project among people in public health, academia, and acute care to address Maryland hospitals' infection control and prevention needs.
+SPARC is a quality improvement project comprised of experts in public health, academia, and acute care.
 The collaborative includes the Maryland Prevention EpiCenters (University of Maryland and Johns Hopkins University School of Medicine), the Maryland Department of Health, NORC at the University of Chicago, and Maryland acute care hospitals.
 SPARC has established venues for acute care hospitals to share best practices and technical expertise through a collaborative model.

 Project Leads